joannakl/cs102/projects/project5_mountain.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

-__For the purpose of grading, your project must be be in the package called `project5`.
+__For the purpose of grading, your project must be in the package called `project5`.
 This means that each of your submitted source code files should start with a line:__

 `package project5;`

-Your should submit all your source code files (the ones with `.java` extensions only) either in a single __zip__ file or as individual files to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce, or any other files created by your operating system and file system.
+You should submit all your source code files (the ones with `.java` extensions only) either in a single __zip__ file or as individual files to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce, or any other files created by your operating system and file system.
 You can see all the files on Gradescope.